robojones/token-server/README.md

 ```

 - delay `<number>` _(optional)_ Time in milliseconds to wait before a new connection to the server is created.

+Returns `true` if a new connection will be created.
+If the client is already connected, then `false` will be returned.

 #### TokenClient#send()